Sorting in Memristive Memory

-\begin{2Detailed} In general, implementing an $n$-bit comparator requires roughly ($11n-2$) \texttt{NOR} and ($7n-2$) \texttt{NOT} logic gates. \end{2Detailed} Figs.~\ref{Fig:4-bit-Comparator-MUX-Binary}(a) and \ref{MAGIC-4-bit-Comp-Binary}(a) show the generic logic and the \texttt{NOR}-based logic design of a 4-bit binary magnitude comparator.
-Fig.~\ref{MAGIC-4-bit-Comp-Binary}(b) shows our proposed MAGIC-based in-memory implementation for this comparator.
-As shown, implementing this comparator using MAGIC \texttt{NOR} and \texttt{NOT} operations requires a crossbar with $4\times14$ memory cells.
-The input data (i.e., A and B) in binary format is stored in two different columns, each column containing $n$ memristors, where $n$ is the size of the data being compared, in this example four.
-The computation includes \texttt{NOR}, \texttt{NOT}, and copy operations.
-Each $G_i$ memristor in Fig.~\ref{MAGIC-4-bit-Comp-Binary}(b) corresponds to a logic gate in Fig.~\ref{MAGIC-4-bit-Comp-Binary}(a).
-As depicted in Fig.~\ref{MAGIC-4-bit-Comp-Binary}(b), in each clock cycle the memristor controller applies the proper voltage to crossbar columns and rows to execute some \texttt{NOR} or \texttt{NOT} operations concurrently.
+To execute these operations, in each clock cycle, the memristor controller applies the proper voltage to crossbar columns and rows to execute some \texttt{NOR} or \texttt{NOT} operations concurrently.
 All memristors with the same cycle number produce their output value at the same time.
-When possible we reuse memristors to avoid increasing area, i.e., the number of used memristors.
-The memristors that are being re-used {(i.e., memristors with two blue labels in Figs.~\ref{MAGIC-4-bit-Comp-Binary}(b) and \ref{MAGIC-4-bit-Comp-Binary}(b))} must be initialized to \gls{lrs} in an additional clock cycle before reusing.\ignore{A total of $n$ additional cycles is considered for these initializations.} The comparison result (i.e., the output of Gate~24) is ready at cycle~23.
-At this time some copies from the comparison result and its complement must be made.
-These will be used as the select inputs of the maximum and minimum multiplexers shown in Figs.~\ref{Fig:4-bit-Comparator-MUX-Binary}(b) and \ref{fig:4-bit-MUX-all}.
-To this end, first we make three copies of the output of Gate~24 on three memristors in the same column and then invert these memristors on another column to make the required complements.
+When possible, we reuse memristors to avoid increasing area, i.e., the number of used memristors.
+The memristors that are being re-used as an output must be initialized to \gls{lrs} in an additional clock cycle before reusing.
+The comparison result (i.e., the output of gate~24) is ready at cycle~23 on (WL$_4$, BL$_{13}$).
+At this time, some copies from the comparison result and its complement must be made.
+These will be used as the select inputs of the maximum and minimum multiplexers shown in Fig.~\ref{Fig:4-bit-Comparator-MUX-Binary}(b) and Fig.~\ref{fig:4-bit-MUX-all}.
+To this end, first, we make three copies of the output of gate~24 on three memristors in the same column (BL$_{13}$) and then invert these memristors on another column (BL$_{14}$) to make the required complements.
 This leads to a total processing time of 27 cycles plus one initialization cycle.

 \ignore{

 }